elterminad0r/github_index/README.md

 ![screenshot](https://github.com/elterminad0r/Postscript/blob/master/svgs/star2.svg)

-A few more that I really wanted to add here, but have moved to a directory of SVGs (they should be viewable in browser): [svgs](https://github.com/elterminad0r/Postscript/blob/master/svgs/)
+A few more that I really wanted to add here, but have moved to a directory of SVGs (they should be viewable in browser): [svgs](https://github.com/elterminad0r/Postscript/blob/master/svgs/).
+There are also `pdf` files, but they don't seem to render very well.
+They're there because they're a necessary intermediate stage to my SVG generation method - I first use `ps2pdf`, and then `pdf2svg`.
+It seems to be working quite well so it's good enough for me.
+I've tested that all of these work with my version of GhostScript - you should also be able to open them in Preview on MacOS or some kind of illustrator/graphics program.
 ## Miscellaneous Python projects
 ### [Sudoku](https://github.com/elterminad0r/sudoku)
 A (brute-force) sudoku solver in Python.
 It models a Sudoku as a list (array under the hood) of length 81.
 It generates a further two-dimensional array (`[81][21]`), which maps cell locations to all other cell locations that that cell can "see".
 An empty cell takes the conveniently unused value of 0.
 Input sudoku is read from stdin, and should simply consist of 81 whitespace separated digits.
 The program comes with an option (`-e`) to print an "empty" sudoku for ease of entering a sudoku.
 With this as input (`ex.txt`)::